manyahin/myjournal/README.md

 # Backup

-The backup script will make tar.gz archive in backup folder and upload it to Dropbox
+The backup script will make dump of MongoDB, archive it as tar.gz and upload to Dropbox.

+All the scripts need to be executed as `root` to avoid root ownership over mounted volumes.
+It needs to be fixed in the later versions.

 ```bash
 # setup dropbox app token (only once)